SAP FUE Optimization: Reduce RISE License Costs

 4. Assigning the highest matching license tier to each user

-The key problem: this is a ceiling-based approach.
-One authorization object value matching the Advanced tier promotes the entire user to Advanced - even if that authorization was inherited from a composite role, never used, or technically unexecutable due to missing complementary authorizations.
+This is a ceiling-based approach.
+One authorization object value matching the Advanced tier promotes the entire user to Advanced - even if that authorization was inherited from a composite role, never used, or technically unexecutable because the user lacks access to any transaction that checks it.

 Step 1: Identify license types triggered by user roles